fbpx

 Of course, if you think that only attending or paying for classes without re-read and work a little on your own will give you results, you’d better not even start learning French.

 I hope I’ve helped you in finding the right pace for your learning.
 I want to know what pace you decided to choose after reading this article.
-Join my weekly newsletter below and share it with me.
+Join my weekly newsletter and share it with me.

 Do you want to practice your listening skills?